-Low-Temperature Carbon Steel (LTCS) is used in piping systems when there is a possibility of process fluid temperature falling below -29 degree centigrade during operation.
-In a typical refinery, A106 Gr B material is used for carbon steel and A 333 Gr 6 is used for LTCS in normal operation.
+Low-Temperature Carbon Steel (LTCS) is used in piping systems when there is a possibility of process fluid temperature falling below -29 degrees centigrade during operation.
+In a typical refinery, ASTM A106 Gr B material is used for carbon steel, and ASTM A333 Gr 6 is used for LTCS in normal operation.
 There is no major difference between these two materials in the composition.
 Also, no non-destructive testing is available which can ensure these two materials.
 So if by mistake CS and LTCS mix up with one another and someone installs CS in place of LTCS without knowing the major operational impact what’s the solution?

 Reason for Mix-up:

 In construction sites sometimes material mix-up may occur.
 Someone may be wondering how Carbon steel (CS) and Low-Temperature Carbon Steel (LTCS) material could mix up.
-The main reason is that no physical identification is possible and There are various possibilities that can arise at a construction site like:
+The main reason is that no physical identification is possible and There are various possibilities that can arise at a construction site:

 - Common surface preparation & painting yard for all materials.